 Lastly, a word about the strings in the fourth movement.
-Yup, there was that “John Wilson Orchestra shimmer”, that famous wrist vibrato anyone who’s ever picked up a violin recognizes and has to have come to terms with fairly early in training.
+Yup, there was that “John Wilson Orchestra shimmer”, that famous wrist vibrato anyone who’s ever picked up a fiddle recognizes and has to have come to terms with fairly early in training.
 We used to wonder if it made our playing actually sound better, and it depends.
-The Russians and Mittel-Europeans used it a lot a hundred years ago.
+The Russians and Mittel Europeans used it a lot a hundred years ago.
 Some call this type of playing now “period playing”.
-My old boss, Rouben Mamoulian, called this style of playing “Crying Violins”.
+My old boss, Rouben Mamoulian, called this style of playing “crying violins”.
 He claimed it was his idea to use it in the musical Love Me Tonight, in the “Isn’t It Romantic” sequence.

 John Wilson, winner of the 2018 Incorporated Society of Musicians Distinguished Musician Award, conducts the Academy Symphony Orchestra in a Russian-themed program: Brett Dean’s 2006 work “Komarov’s Fall”, followed by Academy piano student Bocheng Wang joining the orchestra for Prokofiev’s Piano Concerto No 3; Tchaikovsky’s Symphony No 6 “Pateticheskaya” (better known as the “Pathétique”) closes the concert.